 Supermarkets started charging shoppers 5 pence for each plastic carrier bag they provide.
-New statute takes full effect starting October 5th 2015 in England.
+New statute took full effect starting October the 5th 2015 in England.

-PLASTIC BAGS: In real terms, what is the cost of to a nation of wasteful consumers?
+PLASTIC BAGS: So, in real terms, what is the cost to a nation of wasteful consumers?
 What will be the full impact of this controversial new law?

 In fact, the figure is around 200 plastic bags per person each year.

 To help lower these statistics, shoppers in England will have to pay 5 pence for each carrier bag.
 They will be falling in line with the rest of the United Kingdom.

 It is the country's bureaucratic attempt to fix an ever-looming environmental disaster.
 So how will shoppers respond to a package of messy governance and how can they embrace a flagrant new law with such confusing exemptions?

 Be honest - you probably have your own synthetic bag mountain stashed away at home right?
 Most likely inside a cupboard or the kitchen drawer.

 You might call it your own sequestered landfill site.
 But no matter how many garbage bags you use and throw away, they keep on coming back - almost like magic.

 England - or shall we say the British Government - has introduced their solution.
 If you shop at a retailer employing 250 full-time members of staff nationwide, you will get charged 5 pence for every single-use carrier bag.